History of Sicily: Unification of Italy period

 Sicily was merged with Kingdom of Sardinia in 1860 following the expedition of Giuseppe Garibaldi's Mille; after the Dictatorship of Garibaldi the annexation was ratified by a popular plebiscite.
 The Kingdom of Sardinia became in 1861 the Kingdom of Italy, in the context of the Italian Risorgimento.

 However, local elites across the island systematically opposed and nullified efforts of the national government to modernize the traditional economy and political system.
 For example, they frustrated government efforts to set up new town councils, new police forces, and a liberal judicial system.
 Furthermore, repeated revolts showed a degree of unrest among the peasants.

 In 1866, Palermo revolted against Italy.
 The city was bombed by the Italian navy, which disembarked on September 22 under the command of Raffaele Cadorna.
 Italian soldiers summarily executed the civilian insurgents, and once again took possession of the island.

 A limited, but long guerrilla campaign against the unionists (1861–1871) took place throughout southern Italy, and in Sicily, inducing the Italian governments to a severe military response.
 These insurrections were unorganized, and were considered by the Government as operated by "brigands" ("Brigantaggio").
 Ruled under martial law for several years, Sicily (and southern Italy) was the object of a harsh repression by the Italian army that summarily executed thousands of people, made tens of thousands prisoners, destroyed villages, and deported people.

 Emigration

 The Sicilian economy did not adapt easily to unification, and in particular competition by Northern industry made attempts at industrialization in the South almost impossible.
 While the masses suffered by the introduction of new forms of taxation and, especially, by the new Kingdom's extensive military conscription, the Sicilian economy suffered, leading to an unprecedented wave of emigration.

 The reluctance of Sicilian men to allow women to take paid work meant that women usually remained at home, their seclusion often increased due to the restrictions of mourning.
 Despite such restrictions, women carried out a variety of important roles in nourishing their families, selecting wives for their sons, and helping their husbands in the field.

-In in the years between 1889 and 1894, there were labour agitations, through the radical left-wing, called Fasci Siciliani (Sicilian Workers Leagues).
+In the years between 1889 and 1894, there were labour agitations, through the radical left-wing, called Fasci Siciliani (Sicilian Workers Leagues).